mattbeneven/YT_ELT/README.md

 ## Testing

-Both unit and data quality testing are implemented in this project using pystest and SODA core respectively.
+Both unit and data quality testing are implemented in this project using pytest and SODA core respectively.

-## CI-CD
+## CI/CD

-The CI-CD part of this project is needed for when you make a change the Airflow code, docker image, packages, etc and want to test that the DAGs are still working as expected.
+The CI/CD part of this project is needed for when you make a change the Airflow code, docker image, packages, etc and want to test that the DAGs are still working as expected.
 CI-CD is implemented using Github Actions.